Supervision

 UG students:

-Note that a PhD programme is a commitment of 3-4 years of hard work, and you should have the expectation that this is a hard path to go, and not everyone can finish it.
+Note that a PhD programme is a commitment of 3-4 years of hard work.
+You should have the expectation that this is a hard path to go, and not everyone can finish it.
 If you are (still) interested in applying for a PhD, please continue to read —

 I am happy to supervise the following research directions with some example topics: